 Thank you for visiting navy.com – the official recruitment site of America's Navy.
 We have recently made technological updates to our site in an effort to provide a better interactive experience.
 To enjoy the best possible experience, we recommend that you consider upgrading to one of the following versions (or higher) of any of these popular browsers:

-As one of the Navy’s human resources personnel, you’ll make a difference in the lives of others through your ability to connect intellectually and emotionally.
-You’re the person who can provide answers when questions are being asked about Navy procedures, occupations, education, job training, wages or promotion opportunities.
-Turn your love of people into a satisfying and meaningful career – one that allows you to mentor, assist and support fellow Americans who have dedicated themselves to protecting and defending our country.
+As a Human Resources Specialist in the U.S. Navy, you’ll influence others through your ability to connect intellectually and emotionally.
+Provide answers to questions about Navy procedures, occupations, education, job training, wages or promotion opportunities.
+And tap into your love of working with people as you mentor, assist and support fellow Americans who have dedicated themselves to defending our country

 Many of the jobs within the Navy’s human resources community offer rewarding opportunities to interact with people throughout their military careers for many different reasons, at many different stages of life.
 Your responsibilities may include:

 Serving part-time as a Reservist, your duties will be carried out during your scheduled drilling and training periods.
 During monthly drilling, Navy Flight Support personnel in the Navy Reserve typically work at a location close to their homes.